 The correct use of this guide, the environmental conditions at the time of installation, the method of installation itself, and the installation of customer-supplied components are beyond the control of STC.
 So too are the correct use and maintenance of all or part of the SmartScan system.
-Therefore, the installer, user, and maintainer must assume the risk of any injury that might occur during installation, use, and maintenance of all or part of the SmartScan system.
+Therefore, the installer, user, and maintenance of all or part of the SmartScan system.
 STC assumes no risk, liability, or responsibility for errors and omissions on the part of the installer, user, or maintainer.